Lamberto Bava: Late 1980s theatrical and television films

 In 1985, Lamberto Bava reteamed with Dario Argento on the film Demons.
 Argento co-wrote and produced Bava's film about a theater showing invitation-only screenings of a horror film.
 In the theater's lobby, a young woman is scratched by a display in the lobby and transforms into a hideous creature who then attacks other audience members, spreading her demonic infection.
 The film was followed by the sequel Demons 2 in 1986 which had many of the same cast and crew members from Demons.
 Demons 2 features a television program which causes an outbreak of zombies in an apartment complex.
 Bava also made the television film Midnight Killer the same year.
 The film is about a series of murders which are similar to one that was committed 15 years prior, despite the fact that the murderer supposedly died in a fire.
 Bava makes a cameo in the film as a photographer at the beginning of the film.
 While working on Midnight Killer, Bava began preparing his next film, Delirium (1987).
-Delerium stars Serena Grandi as Gioia, a model for Pussycat magazine.
+Delirium stars Serena Grandi as Gioia, a model for Pussycat magazine.
 Gioia's co-workers end up murdered through bizarre means including pitchforks and bees and then their corpses posed in front of photos of her, which Gioia receives in the mail from the murderer.

 Bava returned to television work making several episodes of a series of hour-long films produced by Dario Argento.
 Bava's episodes included "E ...di Moda la Morte", "Heavy Metal", "Buona Fine È Migliore Principo", "Giubetto Rosso", "Il Bambino Rapito" and "Babbao Natale".
 In July 1986, the company Reteitalia announced that they would new television films for a series titled Brivido giallo would be directed by Bava.
 The films were shot between 1987 and 1988 where there were initially going to be a series of five films, it ended up being four.
 The first was Graveyard Disturbance which was shown at the Sitges Film Festival in 1987 and Until Death which was released on home video in Germany over a year before its television debut in Italy in 1989.
 The other films in the series were The Ogre and Dinner with a Vampire.

 The Brivido giallo series was not popular with critics or audiences which led to Bava's next television films in a series titled Alta tensione which were shot between 1988 and 1989 to be only be released in 1999 on the Mediaset network.
 One television film made at that time for the series was only released in 2007 on the satellite channel Fantasy TV.
 Bava also did a remake of Black Sunday for the European television series Sabbath titled La maschera del demonio which premiered in June 1990 at Rome's Fantafestival.
 Bava began the 1990s with the fairy tale inspired series Fantaghirò series and its many sequels.